mnadel/audless/README.md

 1. Update `schema.sql` w/ your activation bytes
 1. Run `cat schema.sql | sqlite3 audless.db`
-1. Update `refresh_queue` to point to the directory where you store your aax files
+1. Update `QUEUE` in `refresh_queue` to point to the directory where you store your aax files
 1. Run `refresh_queue`

 ### Administrivia